Mukhoram/Jarkom-Modul-1-IUP6-2021/README.md

 Then, we can continue by typing `ip.addr = _you.ip.address_`. </br>

 <img width="470" alt="Screen Shot 2021-09-25 at 17 50 15" src="https://user-images.githubusercontent.com/74056954/134768813-f051acec-f68c-4a2a-9a78-9b756dd64e1e.png">

+**Our Obstacle**
+- In finding the username and password problems, we could not actually find it directly, so we search it manually per packets. </br>
+- when donwloading, we actually kinda confused a little bit of how we save it. </br>
+- in 11-15, we first confused at what file we use (wi-fi or the pcap files). </br>